Live Ingest Server

 URI scheme

-By default, otlp_serve allows only localhost, 127.0.0.1, and ::1.
-To bind to any other host (for example 0.0.0.0 to accept remote exporters), pass allow_other_hostname := true. otlp_serve rejects non-localhost hosts before it binds a socket.
+The scheme is part of the canonical key, so otap:host:4317 and otlp:host:4318 are distinct servers in otlp_server_list / otlp_stop / otlp_flush.
+By default, otlp_serve/otap_serve allow only localhost, 127.0.0.1, and ::1.
+To bind to any other host (for example 0.0.0.0 to accept remote exporters), pass allow_other_hostname := true; non-localhost hosts are rejected before a socket is bound.

 HTTP endpoints